Logistic Regression Explained: Theory

 \end{align*}

-And the relationship between the explanatory variables $x_1, x_2, \dots, x_p$ and the response probability $p$ is
+and the relationship between the explanatory variables $x_1, x_2, \dots, x_p$ and the response probability $p$ is connected by

 \begin{align}